cisco-open/modelsmith/docs/configure-the-project-locally.md

 - **MACHINE_LEARNING_CORE_PATH**: Defines the path path to the modelsmith python project directory on the VM.
 The example `../machine_learning_core` suggests that the python directory is located one level up from the current directory.

 - **CONDA_SH_PATH**: Indicates the path to the Conda environment script.
 This path is necessary for the script to activate the Conda environment correctly.
 In the given example, `~/miniconda3/etc/profile.d/conda.sh` points to the Conda initialization script for Miniconda installations.

+- **HUGGING_FACE_ACCESS_TOKEN**: This token is necessary for authenticating and accessing Hugging Face's model repositories.
+To obtain the token, please check: [AutoAWQ Configuration Guide](configure-autoawq.md)

 - **CONNECTION_TYPE**: Determines the connection type for the model training environment.
 Setting this to `LOCAL` specifies that all operations, including model training and inference, will be performed on the local machine, utilizing the local GPU if available.